 Join My Journey

 Unbelievable as it may seem, this journey started almost thirty years ago.
-Somewhere around 1994, I actually finished the first version and copyrighted it.
+Somewhere around 1994, I actually finished the first version of Thunder on the Moor and copyrighted it.
 At that point, It consisted of about 300 pages and made up one book.

 I preceded to send out query letters to agents, receiving an encouraging one from time to time, but no successes?
 So I put it away for awhile, taking it out from time to time, then returning it to its box until I had more time.
 After all, I had growing boys and a job to take care of.

 Then about four years ago, I decided to get serious.
 I found a writers' group and swapped crits, until gradually my 300 hundred page book grew into a series.
-Finally, about six months ago, I decided I was ready to take the next step.
+The characters grew and developed, the storyline deepened, until finally, at the beginning of 2019, I decided I was ready to take the next step.

 And the rest as they say is history.
-To date I've published the first book in my second series, The Cross of Ciaran, which came out in June, and will soon be publishing the second book in the Thunder on the Moor series.
+To date I've published the first two books in my Thunder on the Moor series and the first in my second series, The Cross of Ciaran.
+The second book in that series is due to be released in May or June 2021.

 Stay tuned for periodic updates.